 No. Not Boris Johnson.

 The other ‘C’-word.
 Christmas.
 Ah, Christmas.
-That time of year when gifts are given, treats are tasted and, thanks to the general glowy goodness, alliteration apparently stops being as annoying and anger-provoking as it actually absolutely is at alternative times in the year.
+That time of year when gifts are given, treats are tasted and, thanks to the general glowy goodness, alliteration stops being as annoying and anger-provoking as it is at alternative times in the year.
 Good old, Christmas.

 Anybody who’s ever been in London during the festive period will tell you that, far from gift-giving, treat-tasting and playing in the snow, Christmas is a time of asking for receipts, vomiting, and even more travel disruptions.